appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 * **Collection Name**:  This field specifies the name of the MongoDB collection or view that you want to count documents in.

 * **Query**: This field specifies the criteria or filters for selecting the documents to count.
-The input is expected in JSON/BSON format like the following :
+For example, to count the number of documents in the `orders` collection where the order date is greater than `January 1st, 2021`, you can specify:

    ```bash
    { ord_dt: { $gt: new Date('01/01/2021') }